- Chilies can come in various degrees of heat intensity, which is measured on what is called the Scoville Heat Unit scale.

 The Hottest Chilies In The World

 The Carolina Reaper is among the world’s hottest chilies.
-The mean looking pepper was initially named the HP22B.
-The Carolina Reaper is gnarled and red with a tail that’s small and pointed and is a cross between the Red Habanero and the Pakistani Naga.
+The mean-looking pepper was initially named the HP22B.
+The Carolina Reaper is gnarled and red with a tail that is small and pointed, and it is a cross between the Red Habanero and the Pakistani Naga.
 The pepper went into the Guinness World Records in 2013 for being the world hottest chili in the world after surpassing the Trinidad Scorpion.
-The pepper has an average SHU of 1,641,000 with some peaking at almost 2.2 million SHU.
-The pepper is famed for its excellent fruity flavor that accompanies the heat of the pepper.
+The pepper has an average SHU of 1.64 million with some peaking at almost 2.2 million SHU.
+The pepper is famed for the excellent fruity flavor that accompanies the heat of the pepper.

-The Naga Viper boasts of containing about 900,000 to 1,382,118 Scoville heat units and is across between three hot chilies namely the Naga Morich, ghost pepper, and the Trinidad Naga Morich.
-The pepper held the Guinness World Record for the hottest chili in the world in 2011 after beating the infinity pepper but lost the title the following year.
+The Naga Viper boasts of containing about 900,000 to 1.38 million SHU and is a cross between three hot chilies, namely the Naga Morich, ghost pepper, and the Trinidad Naga Morich.
+The pepper held the Guinness World Record for the hottest chili in the world in 2011 after beating the infinity pepper, but it lost the title the following year.
 The pepper has the slow burn of the ghost pepper and the heat of a scorpion pepper.

 Trinidad Moruga Scorpion

-The Trinidad Moruga Scorpion contains about 1,200,000 to 2,000,000 of the Scoville heat units.
+The Trinidad Moruga Scorpion contains about 1.2 to 2 million SHU.
 This variant of pepper initially from Trinidad and Tobago gets its name from its scorpion-like tail.
 Symptoms from eating one of these raw include hiccups, sweating, and numbness, and it is up to 800 times hotter than a jalapeño pepper.

-The Dorset Naga contains between 1,000,000 and 1,598,227 of the Scoville heat units.
-The pepper is originally from the United Kingdom and is a subspecies of the Naga Morich.
-It was created by Joy and Michael Michaud of Dorset, England through handpicking only the best seed of the Naga Morich and growing them exclusively, continuing this process over the course of a few years, thus creating the Dorset Naga.
-The pepper is so popular in Great Britain due to the heated flavor it adds to food.
+The Dorset Naga contains 1 to 1.6 SHU.
+The chili is originally from the United Kingdom and is a subspecies of the Naga Morich.
+It was created by Joy and Michael Michaud of Dorset, England by handpicking only the best seeds of the Naga Morich and growing them exclusively, continuing this process over the course of a few years, thus creating the Dorset Naga.
+The pepper is so popular in the UK due to the heated flavor it adds to food.

-The Chocolate Habalokia is a cross between a Ghost chili and the Chocolate Habanero.
-The chili matures from green to chocolate and contains an impressive 800,000 Scoville heat units.
+The Chocolate Habalokia is a cross between a Bhut Jolokia and the Chocolate Habanero.
+The chili matures from green to a chocolatey color and contains an impressive 800,000 SHU.

 Peach Ghost Scorpion

-The Peach Ghost Scorpion packs over 750,000 Scoville heat units and is across between the Ghost chili and the Trinidad Scorpion.
+The Peach Ghost Scorpion packs over 750,000 SHU and is a cross between the Bhut Jolokia (also called Ghost Pepper) and the Trinidad Scorpion.
 The chili is known for its fruity taste that quickly changes to spicy and hot.

-Chilies have numerous health benefits including helping blood circulation by thinning of the blood and preventing strokes to a significant degree.
-Capsaicin which is found in chilies is known to contain a Neuropeptide that is associated with the anti-inflammatory properties which help control auto-inflammatory diseases such as arthritis and rheumatoid.
-Chilies are also effective in clearing congestion and naval passages which helps one to breathe with more ease.
-Capsaicin also has thermogenic compounds which increase the metabolic rate by up to 23% and therefore helps control body fat and obesity.
+Chilies have numerous health benefits, including helping blood circulation by thinning the blood, and preventing strokes to a significant degree.
+The capsaicin found in chilies is known to contain a Neuropeptide that is associated with anti-inflammatory properties that help control auto-inflammatory diseases such as arthritis and rheumatoid.
+Chilies are also effective in clearing congestion and nasal passages which helps one to breathe with more ease.
+Capsaicin also has heat-producing compounds which increase our metabolic rate by up to 23%, therefore is can help control body fat and obesity.